nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 4.1 The components in the architecture

 This section gives you a quick overview of the architecture components of coNtactUS.
+The diagram shown below gives you a high-level description of the overall architecture.

 <img src="images/ArchitectureDiagram.png" width="280" />

-Figure 1: Architecture of the module tracker.
+Architecture of the module tracker.

 ### `Main`